mikepb/go-swim/docs/data-structures.md

 These structures describe the messages sent over the transport between peers. `Header` describes the message's sender and the `Sequence` number at the sending node.
 The `Incarnation` number in the `Alive`, `Suspect`, and `Dead` nodes serve as vector clocks on the target node state.

 The `Ping` message is sent to probe a node's status.
 The `IndirectPing` message is sent to third-party nodes to indirectly probe an unresponsive node.
 The `Ack` message is returned by a directly probed node.
 The `IndirectAck` is returned by the intermediate node serving an indirect probe.
 The `LocalTime` field in`Ping` and `Ack` contain the sending node's local time and are used to estimate the round-trip time.

+The `AliveMessage`, `SuspectMessage`, and `DeadMessage` messages are rebroadcast by receiving nodes up to `RetransmitMult * log(N+1)` times.
+Messages that have an incarnation number less than the last known incarnation number for the respective nodes are not rebroadcast.
+The `JoinMessage` is interpreted as an `AliveMessage` by receiving nodes and additionally instructs the receiving nodes to send an `AliveMessage` describing itself to the sender.

 Multiple messages are bundled together in a packet and sent as a single addressed unit.
 See the previous section on the `Transport` interface for more details.